-In cases where the local councils’ policies are not clear on the issues of Daylight and Sunlight, failure to assess can still lead to a neighbour challenging a planning decision if proper consideration has not been given.
+In cases where the local councils’ policies are not clear on the issues of Daylight and Sunlight, failure to assess can still lead to conflict.
+A neighbour may challenge a planning decision if proper consideration has not been given.

-The most widely recognised and used document for assessing good Daylight and Sunlight design, is “Site Layout Planning for Daylight and Sunlight – A Guide to Good Practice, 2nd Edition” by Paul Littlefair.
-This is a nationally recognised publication, and whilst not mandatory, it has been adopted by many design practitioners, planning consultants and Local Authority Planning Departments throughout the UK.
+The most widely recognised and used document for assessing good Daylight and Sunlight design is “Site Layout Planning for Daylight and Sunlight – A Guide to Good Practice, 2nd Edition” by Paul Littlefair.
+It is a nationally recognised publication, formally known and still widely referred to as BRE 209.
+Whilst not mandatory, it has been adopted by many design practitioners, planning consultants and Local Authority Planning Departments throughout the UK.

-You may be asked to demonstrate that your design will not adversely affect your neighbour(s), by providing a Daylight and Sunlight Assessment to accompany your planning application.
+You may be asked to demonstrate that your design will not adversely affect your neighbour(s) by providing a Daylight and Sunlight Assessment to accompany your planning application.

 If this does happen, we can help.